Trump signs executive order pushing work requirements for the poor

 The agencies have 90 days to submit a list of recommended policy and regulatory changes.

 The move is the latest step in the administration's effort to require low-income Americans to work for their federal benefits.
-The Centers for Medicare & Medicaid Services earlier this year began allowing states to mandate that certain Medicaid enrollees must work for the first time in the program's history.
-The Department of Agriculture also wants to strengthen the work requirements in the food stamp program, while the Department of Housing and Urban Development is looking into the issue for those in subsidized housing.
+The Centers for Medicare & Medicaid Services earlier this year began allowing states to mandate that certain Medicaid enrollees must work for the first time in the program's history, while the Department of Housing and Urban Development is looking into the issue for those in subsidized housing.

+The Department of Agriculture also wants to strengthen the work requirements in the food stamp program.
+Currently, adults without minor children can only receive benefits for three months out of every 36-month period unless they are working or participating in training programs 20 hours a week.
+However, states can waive that requirement for areas where unemployment is at least 10% or there is an insufficient number of jobs, as defined by the Department of Labor.

 Related: Trump administration seeks to require more people to work for food stamps

 Several states, particularly those with Republican leaders, have also been adding work mandates.
-Kentucky, Indiana and Arkansas have already received approval to require certain Medicaid recipients to participate in community engagement programs, including work, volunteering or job training, while several other states have applications pending before CMS.
+Kentucky, Indiana and Arkansas have already received approval to require certain Medicaid recipients to participate in community engagement programs, including working, volunteering or job training, while several other states have applications pending before CMS.
 West Virginia and Wisconsin recently tightened the work requirement provisions in their food stamp programs.

 The president is ramping up these efforts after Congress opted to punt on entitlement reform with the midterm elections looming in the fall.